Is life not a thousand times too short for us to bore ourselves?

 Is this task simply not challenging enough?

 There is a real and valid reason why you’re feeling bored right now.
 In fact, there could be more than one reason.
 As such, it’s absolutely paramount that you pinpoint the specific reasons for your boredom.
 Once identified, you will be in a far more optimal position to make the necessary adjustments to spice up the task you’re working on.

 Clarify Your Work Objectives

-Having identified why you’re feeling bored, it’s now important to take some time to clarity your desired objectives for the task at hand.
+Having identified why you’re feeling bored, it’s now important to take some time to clarify your desired objectives for the task at hand.
 Ask yourself:

 What do I want to do?

 Gaining clarity about what it is you want to accomplish, as-well-as having a clear understanding about what is preventing you from completing this task successfully, will help you to make better choices and decisions moving forward to spice up your boring task in creative ways.

 Moving forward will require a little motivation.
 The best way to find the motivation you need to get through this task successfully is to consider the benefits.
 Ask yourself: